jakartaee/jakarta.ee/content/learn/specification-guides/servlet-faces-and-server-pages-explained.md

 To break the example down, <html> tag lists tag library namespaces that can be utilized within the view, and maps them to a corresponding letter.
-In the example, the xmlns:h="jakarta.faces.html" maps the letter “h” to the Jakarta Faces HTML tag library namespace.
-As such, any of the Jakarta Faces HTML tags must be prefaced with “h:”.
+In the example, the `xmlns:h="jakarta.faces.html"` maps the letter "h" to the Jakarta Faces HTML tag library namespace.
+As such, any of the Jakarta Faces HTML tags must be prefaced with "h:".
 Another often used namespace that is part of Jakarta Faces contains the Faces core components.
-This namespace is typically bound to the letter “f” as such:  xmlns:f="jakarta.faces.core", and the core components cover converters, validators, and others.
-The body of the XHTML form contains opening and closing <h:head> and <h:body> tags.
-Any parameters that need to be placed into the head of the view would be placed within the h:head section, and any components that will be used to compose the view would be placed within the h:body section.
-In the example, the Jakarta Faces h:outputText component is contained within the h:body and it is used to display the data which is stored within the message property of the CDI bean.
-Note that the CDI bean has the @ViewScoped annotation applied, which makes this bean hold state for the life of the view.
+This namespace is typically bound to the letter "f" as such: `xmlns:f="jakarta.faces.core"`, and the core components cover converters, validators, and others.
+The body of the XHTML form contains opening and closing `<h:head>` and `<h:body>` tags.
+Any parameters that need to be placed into the head of the view would be placed within the `h:head` section, and any components that will be used to compose the view would be placed within the `h:body` section.
+In the example, the Jakarta Faces `h:outputText` component is contained within the `h:body` and it is used to display the data which is stored within the message property of the CDI bean.
+Note that the CDI bean has the `@ViewScoped` annotation applied, which makes this bean hold state for the life of the view.
 When the user navigates away from the page, the state is lost.
 However, a CDI bean can contain any of the valid CDI scopes.